First, let’s not get this twisted.

 Or Google wouldn’t have as many searchers as it does today.
 If all it took to rank content were the volume of keywords, most content out there would probably be shit.

-A Refined Approach to Using SEO Tools
+3 Ways to Improve Your Approach to Using SEO Tools

 Okay.
 Enough about why I dislike SEO tools.
 Or at least, why I dislike the rigid approach of using them.